Each year the department will be accepting 30 teachers and 20 teaching graduates.

 Schools will be carefully selected by the department based on their ability to provide teaching and leadership opportunities to program participants.
 Upon appointment to a school, each successful applicant will be allocated a high-performing school leader as a mentor to support their leadership journey.

 The program acknowledges the need to give time to participants to develop and progress their learning, and to engage in formal mentoring and development activities.
 All FASTstream program participants will be employed as permanent teachers and will be entitled to the release time relevant to your teaching position.

-You will enter the program phase at the substantive level which you currently hold and your demonstrated educational leadership.
+You will enter the program phase aligned to the substantive level which you currently hold and your demonstrated educational leadership.

 Yes, permanent teachers who are successful at gaining entry into the program will be required to relinquish their position at their current school.
 They will remain a permanent teacher with the NSW Department of Education and will be placed in an above establishment position for all phases of the program.

 Yes.
 All FASTstream participants have the same rights and entitlements as all permanent teaching staff within the department.
 You will accrue transfer points annually based on the location of your permanent teaching position and are eligible to submit an application to join the Service Transfer List should you wish to do so.
 If your transfer application is successful and you are appointed to another NSW public school you will exit the program to take up this substantive position.